 ALEKS Chemistry Prep Course

 Students will be required to complete the ALEKS Chemistry Preparatory Course prior to registration for each semester.
-Students wanting to register for CHEM 1111 (General Chemistry I) in the Fall of 2024 are required to take an online chemistry knowledge check and complete the subsequent online Chemistry Preparatory Course (CPC) between March 15 and 11:59 PM EST on August 6, 2024.
-The CPC uses ALEKS (Assessment and LEarning in Knowledge Spaces), a web-based, artificial intelligent assessment and learning system.
-ALEKS uses adaptive questioning to quickly and accurately determine exactly what a student knows and doesn't know in a course
+Students wanting to register for CHEM 1111 (General Chemistry I) or CHEM 1113 (General Chemistry for Engineers) in the Spring of 2025 are required to take an online chemistry knowledge check and complete the subsequent online Chemistry Preparatory Course (CPC) between October 15 and December 18, 2024, 11:59 PM EST. The CPC uses ALEKS (Assessment and LEarning in Knowledge Spaces), a web-based, artificial intelligent assessment and learning system.
+ALEKS uses adaptive questioning to quickly and accurately determine exactly what a student knows and doesn't know in a course.

 Who Needs to Take Chem 1111?

-If you are going to take CHEM 1111 in 2024, you need to complete the ALEKS Chemistry Preparatory Course.
+If you are going to take CHEM 1111, you need to complete the ALEKS Chemistry Preparatory Course.
 CHEM 1111 is a requirement for students who intend to pursue any of the following academic fields:

 CHEM 1111 can also fulfill a science or G-PAC requirement for a number of other majors.